 Among the treasures of Château de Langeais is the wedding trousseau brought by the 14-year-old Anne of Brittany when she married the dwarf-sized, hunchbacked Charles VIII in December 1491.
 From the castle tower you can see the bustling town below and the rolling countryside beyond.

-Ten gardeners work full time to plant 60,000 vegetables and bedding plants each year to fill the kitchen garden and the ornamental flower garden.
+We love the château, but we are absolutely amazed by the restored Renaissance gardens where ten gardeners work full time to plant 60,000 vegetables and bedding plants each year to fill the kitchen garden and the ornamental flower garden.

+Stretching across the River Cher, many consider Château de Chenonceau to be the loveliest in the Loire Valley.
 This pure Renaissance building was a favorite of Catherine de Medici.
-Once she evicted her rival Diane Poitiers (her husband's mistress) Catherine added the elegant gallery to the bridge and a formal garden.
+Once she evicted her rival Diane Poitiers (her husband's mistress) Catherine added the elegant gallery to the bridge plus a formal garden.

-François enclosed the surrounding forest with 20 miles (32km) of 8-ft high fencing (2.5 m) to keep both of his prey close at hand.
-His son Henri II continued to add to the château with a chapel.
+Château de Chambord is largest of the château in the Loire Valley and was inspired by the passions of the young King François I — namely hunting game and chasing women.
+François enclosed the surrounding forest with 20 miles of 8-ft high fencing to keep both of his prey close at hand.
+His son, Henri II, continued to add to the château with a chapel.
 Leonardo Da Vinci is said to have designed the innovative double staircase of Château de Chambord.